NickelMedia/Imposium-JS-SDK/README.md

 }
 ```

-* xhrBaseURL - location of an imposium api
+* url - location of an imposium api
 * auth - `options: [jwt], i.e: auth: 'jwt'` currently the only flag supported here is jwt, you can pass in a relevant idToken here
 * stompConfig
 	* stompEndpoint - location of an Imposium WebStomp endpoint